-The newly created Art History Fund for Travel to Special Exhibitions is designed to award qualifying undergraduate and graduate art history classes funds to cover students’ and instructors’ costs (travel, accommodations, and admission fees) associated with attending museum special exhibitions throughout the United States and worldwide.
+The Art History Fund for Travel to Special Exhibitions is designed to award instructors of qualifying undergraduate and graduate art history classes funds to cover the costs (travel, accommodations, and admission fees) associated with students and instructors attending museum special exhibitions throughout the United States and worldwide.
 The purpose of the grant is to enhance students’ first-hand knowledge of original works of art.

 - These awards support student and instructor travel costs incurred while visiting museum special exhibitions in the United States and worldwide.

 - Graduate and undergraduate art history class instructors are eligible to apply for funds to attend temporary museum exhibitions in the United States and other countries.
 Exhibitions on any artist, period, or area of art history are eligible for funding.

 - Travel to see permanent collections is not eligible.

 - Travel to see performances, temporary installations, or related ephemeral events is not eligible.

 - Graduate and undergraduate art history class instructors are eligible to apply for funds to attend temporary museum exhibitions in the United States and other countries.
 Travel to see permanent collections is not eligible, nor would be performances and related ephemeral events.
 Exhibitions on any artist, period, or area of art history are eligible for funding.

 - Awards are made directly to institutions whose institutional membership in CAA is in good standing.

 - Applicant instructors must have individual membership in CAA and be in good standing.

 - Funds may only be used to travel to exhibitions that correspond directly to the content of the class.